The Ice Storm (film): Music

+The Academy Award-winning song "The Morning After", made a commercial hit by Maureen McGovern in 1973, also appears in the film as a briefly heard instrumental piece of music performed by Wendy's school orchestra.

 Home media

 Following the theatrical exhibition of The Ice Storm, the film was made available on home video by 20th Century Fox Home Entertainment on October 13, 1998.
 A re-issued VHS was released on September 5, 2000.
 The film made its DVD debut on March 13, 2001, before American distribution company Criterion acquired the rights to release a special 2-disc DVD edition as part of the Criterion Collection on March 18, 2008.
 Criterion released this version in a Blu-ray format on July 23, 2013.